Incoming exchange

 when should i plan to leave bergen

-There is no official ceremony or event organised by NHH at the end of the semester, so when should you plan to leave Bergen and NHH?
+There is no official ceremony or event organised by NHH at the end of the semester for our exchange students, so when should you plan to leave Bergen and NHH?
 Consider:

 • When do you have your final exam?